 Sausage making guru Stanley Marianski in his Home Production of Quality Meats and Sausages book admits that it's not easy to come up with a universal Andouille sausage recipe.
 He points out that some recipes include dry red wine, while others introduce bay leaves, allspice, sage, paprika, crushed red peppers, sugar, onion powder, pequin pepper, mace, nutmeg, sage, ancho chili, filé powder, etc. The variations are endless, which makes it impossible to specify the 'real Andouille sausage'.

-My favorite Andouille sausage that I had a chance to taste some time ago, Jacob’s Andouille sausage, only includes salt, red pepper, black pepper and garlic according to their website.
-These are the seasonings that I used in my recipe.
+My favorite Andouille sausage that I had a chance to taste some time ago, Jacob's Andouille sausage, only includes salt, red pepper, black pepper and garlic, according to their website.
+These are the seasonings that I use in my recipe.
+My version is very close to their and sports chunky meat too.

 Making Andouille sausage